 Tominersen (previously IONIS-HTTRx and RG6042), is a potential treatment for Huntington’s disease that Roche is developing.
-The therapy, designed by Ionis Pharmaceuticals, was the first treatment in clinical development to target the underlying cause of Huntington’s disease.
+The therapy, designed by Ionis Pharmaceuticals, was the first treatment in clinical development that sought to target the underlying cause of Huntington’s disease.
 Ionis licensed the treatment to Roche in late 2017, making Roche responsible for its further development and commercialization.

 How does tominersen work?

 Huntington’s disease is an inherited disorder that affects nerve cells in the brain.
 A mutation in the HTT gene causes the disease.
 This gene provides instructions for making the huntingtin protein.
 To make a protein, cells first make a temporary copy of the gene, called a messenger RNA (mRNA).
 They then use the mRNA as a template to produce the protein, making mRNA a vital intermediary between a gene and a protein that researchers can target therapeutically.

 The body degrades the abnormal form of the protein in Huntington’s disease.
 However, the digested pieces of protein build up and aggregate, or clump together.
 This destroys nerve cells gradually.
 People with Huntington’s disease have problems thinking and controlling their movements.
 These symptoms usually worsen over time.

 Tominersen is an antisense therapy.
 Researchers designed it to bind to the faulty HTT mRNA, targeting it for degradation.
 This should reduce the amount of abnormal huntingtin protein produced by cells.

 The treatment is administered into the cerebrospinal fluid (CSF), the liquid that surrounds the brain and spinal cord.